certik/hermes2d/doc/src/tutorial.rst

 forms such as surf_int_u_v, surf_int_F_u_v (see the file `src/integrals_h1.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/integrals_h1.h>`_) or your custom forms.

-Example 06-bc-newton demonstrates typical usage of the Newton boundary condition on a stationary heat transfer problem, where one part of the boundary represents a heat exchange surface obeying the Newton law of cooling.
 The following code snippet contains the linear and bilinear forms:
 ::